 - (A) Minor Use Permit: For the purposes of this Chapter, Oak Woodland Removal Permits shall be processed as Minor Use Permits pursuant to Chapter 20.196. - (B) Permit Application Requirements: - (1) Use Permit application, including reason(s) for impact to Oak Woodland; - (2) Oak Woodland Removal Management Plan, as defined in this Chapter, which shall include the following: - (a) Site location including address and Assessor Parcel Number(s); - (b) Quantification of all oak woodlands on subject parcel(s) including number, species, dbh (for oak trees), canopy coverage, assessment of existing recruitment, and value of oak habitat.
 If Oak Woodland(s) extends beyond parcel under applicant ownership/lease, an estimated size of remaining Oak Woodland(s) shall be provided; - (c) Purpose for removal of oak woodland; - (d) Objectives of the Management Plan.
-Shall indicate which area will be impacted and how much will be removed (in canopy coverage and number of trees), and method of removal; - (e) Impacts of Removal.
-Shall indicate impacts to surrounding environment and habitat; - (f) Maps, including location of existing oak woodlands and proposed replacement trees;
+Shall indicate which area will be impacted and how much will be removed (in canopy coverage and number of trees), and method of removal: - (e) Impacts of Removal.
+Shall indicate impacts to surrounding environment and habitat;

-- (g) Information demonstrating how the objectives of the Plan will be executed and accomplished.
-This shall include timeframe of the Plan, measures taken to reduce spread of Sudden Oak Death, if present, monitoring methods of replaced oak tree(s), and success criteria; - (h) Environmentally sensitive alternatives to the proposed removal.
-The avoidance and minimization of oak woodland impacts shall be included as a preferred alternative; - (i) Recommendation by Qualified Professional. - (3) Site Plan of entire subject parcel(s) with identified area of impact.
+- (f) Maps, including location of existing oak woodlands and proposed replacement trees; - (g) Information demonstrating how the objectives of the Plan will be executed and accomplished.
+This shall include timeframe of the Plan, measures taken to reduce spread of Sudden Oak Death, if present, monitoring methods of replaced oak tree(s), and success criteria: - (h) Environmentally sensitive alternatives to the proposed removal.

+The avoidance and minimization of oak woodland impacts shall be included as a preferred alternative: - (i) Recommendation by Qualified Professional. - (3) Site Plan of entire subject parcel(s) with identified area of impact.
 A Site Plan containing only a portion of the subject parcel(s) may be submitted as supporting documentation with Site Plan of entire subject parcel(s). - (C) Limitations: For the purposes of this Chapter, no more than 5% of the Oak Woodland shall be removed in any 10 year period.
 These limitations shall not to be exceeded within any ten (10) year period.
-If an oak woodland extends across multiple parcels each property owner may remove no more than 1% of the oak woodland within any ten (10) year period, provided, however, that an applicant may obtain permission from said property owner(s) to forfeit their 1% of oak Mwoodland impact, but shall not exceed the 5%. - (D) Replacement: The replacement of an Oak Woodland shall be at a ratio of no less than 16:1, including Shrub Oaks, and shall meet the following requirements: - (1) The canopy cover of replacement trees shall not be less than the amount permitted for removal.
-Crown coverage of replacement trees shall be determined by Table 1 in section 20.248.025 of this Chapter, provided, however, that the number of replacement trees shall be no less than the 16:1 ratio; and - (2) Replacements trees shall be located on land adjacent to existing woodlands; and - (3) The replacement trees shall be planted between October 1 and December 31, no later than 12 months after removal.
-This requirement shall occur after the first rains of the season; and - (4) Replacement trees as a mitigation measure can be altered for other acceptable forms of mitigation, as approved by the County of Mendocino and California Department of Fish and Wildlife.
-Such measures include, but are not limited to, a conservation easement for the remainder of Oak Resource on a subject parcel, or the protection of saplings for a period established in an Oak Woodland Removal Management Plan. - (E) Findings for Approval: No Oak Woodland Removal Permit shall be approved unless the following findings are made, as determined by a Qualified Professional:
+If an oak woodland extends across multiple parcels each property owner may remove no more than 1% of the oak woodland within any ten (10) year period, provided, however, that an applicant may obtain permission from said property owner(s) to forfeit their 1% of oak woodland impact, but shall not exceed the 5%. - (D) Replacement Mitigation: In order to mitigate for the impacts to an Oak Woodland, one or more of the following mitigations measures shall be included in the Oak Woodland Removal Management Plan. - Replacement.
+The replacement of an Oak Woodland, shall be at a ratio of no less than 16:1, including Shrub Oaks, and by means of planting acorns, seedlings, or saplings. -Replacement mitigation shall meet the following requirements: - The estimated canopy cover of replacement trees shall not be less than the amount permitted for removal.
+Crown coverage of replacement trees shall be determined byestimated using Table 1 in section 20.248.025 of this Chapter, provided, however, that the number of replacement trees shall be no less than the 168:1 ratio; and - (2b) Replacements trees shall be located on land adjacent to existing woodlands; and - (3c) The replacement trees shall be planted between October 1 and December 31, no later than 12 months after removal.
+This requirement shall occurplanted after the first rains of the season; and